grezniczek/redcap_javascript_injector/README.md

 Version | Description
 ------- | ------------------
+1.1.2   | Add system setting for limiting project configuration access to super users only.
 1.1.1   | Fix the _All project pages_ behavior that was broken in version 1.1.0.<br>Disable branching logic.<br>Add instructions for testing the module.
 1.1.0   | New feature: Inject JS on more project pages: _Project Home Page_, _Record Home Page_, _Add / Edit Records_, and _Record Status Dashboard_.
 1.0.0   | Initial release.